This overview is not a replacement of the Standard and therefore should be used in conjunction with, and not instead of, the Standard.

 - perform the audit and prepare the auditor’s report in accordance with auditing and assurance standards

 - comply with Section 291 – Independence – Other Assurance Engagements of the Code

 - report any deficiency of client monies to the member’s professional body within five business days upon becoming aware of the deficiency

 - report to the member’s professional body within 10 business days of becoming aware of any material failure by a member, uncorrected error reflected in a statement issued by a financial institution or circumstances where client monies have not been transacted or maintained in accordance with this standard

 - retain relevant working papers for a period of at least seven years

 - obtain the written approval of the applicable professional body prior to resigning from the position of auditor of client monies.

 A copy of a qualified auditor's report must be forwarded by the auditor to the General Manager Public Practice at CPA Australia within 10 business days of the completion of the audit.

-Although unqualified reports are not required to be lodged, they must be maintained and will be reviewed as part of the Quality Review Program.
+Although unqualified reports are not required to be lodged, they must be maintained and may be reviewed as part of the Best Practice Program.